 I am an avid receipt-checker.
 People make mistakes all the time, and I would hate to fall victim to an overcharge.
 Taking the extra minute to scan your receipt can save you quite a bit of money.

-I’ve read differing opinions about keeping a cushion in one’s bank account.
+I’ve read differing opinions about keeping a cushion in your bank account.
 Some people say they are very efficient budgeters and never need a buffer in their account.
 Others keep a month’s worth of expenses (or more!) in their checking account.
 I fall somewhere in the middle.
 I believe everyone should keep a small buffer in their checking account.
 But… Read More

 This might seem like an odd question.
 You can never have too much in savings, right?